 These cards are provided to officials who are Referees at the beginning of the season.
 They are printed in color with the GLOA shield logo, on card stock and shrink wrapped in packs of fifty.

-If you need more, just let us know at firstname.lastname@example.org.
+We just got in a new order of certification cards, if you need more, just let us know at email@example.com.